 Campers will Love These 6 National Parks in Minnesota, Monuments & Recreation Areas

 Minnesota’s tagline, “Land of 10,000 Lakes,” is actually selling itself short.
 According to the Minnesota Department of Natural Resources (DNR), there are 11,842 lakes within the state’s borders that have 10 or more more acres of surface area, for a total of 2.56 million acres.
 That’s more area than the states of Delaware and Rhode Island combined!
 All this water flows out of the state in three directions: north to Hudson Bay in Canada, east to the Atlantic Ocean, and south to the Gulf of Mexico.

 This unique and dramatic landscape of lakes and rivers is the result of ice age glaciers that covered and sculpted the landscape.
 In more recent human times, these waters reveal a rich history of Native Americans, fur traders and early pioneers who called this land home.
 Today, each of the national parks in Minnesota, monuments and recreation areas give campers a variety of opportunities to discover and experience the heritage and landscape that makes the North Star State so special.

-1. Grand Portage National Monument in Grand Portage, MN
+1. Grand Portage National Monument

-What to Do in the Park
+What to Do

-Visitors should make sure to check out the Grand Portage National Monument Heritage Center, which was established through a close partnership between NPS and the Grand Portage Band.
-The center overlooks the park’s reconstructed fur-trading post and houses interpretive exhibits on Ojibwe culture, including murals, films, and more.
+Start your visit at the Heritage Center, which was established through a partnership between NPS and the Grand Portage Band.
+The center overlooks the park’s reconstructed fur-trading post, and houses interpretive exhibits on Ojibwe culture, including murals, films, and more.